18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

 - What is the display title of your auction?

-- What is a good summary of your auction?
+- What is a good summary of your auction? (less than 250 characters)

 - What is your team's estimate of the actual dollar value of the work you are requesting (must be $3500 or less)

 - What is your desired time frame to run the auction?